Welcome to Kirkgate Surgery

 Prescription Requests.
-Please allow enough time when ordering - normally 48 hours turnaround.
+Please allow enough time when ordering - normally 72 hours turnaround (3 working days).

 I would like to advise all our patient's that we require prescription requests in writing.
 You can complete a slip which is available in the waiting room.
 Prescription requests will not be taken over the telephone, Thank you.

 (Site updated 01/11/2021)